 Prep Time: 30 minutes

-Carrot Salad
+Grated Carrot Salad with Lemon Vinaigrette

-This beautiful Carrot Salad is vegan side dish filled with bright, fresh spring flavors.
+This beautiful grated Carrot Salad is vegan side dish filled with bright, fresh spring flavors.
 Shredded carrots are tossed with a lemon dijon vinaigrette to make the perfect spring side dish!

 Print Recipe

-5 from 3 votes
+4.41 from 5 votes

 Ingredients

-• 1 pound Carrots, peeled
+• 1 pound Carrots

 • 1 tablespoon Lemon juice